tldr-pages/tldr/pages/osx/tag.md

 > Edit tags on Mac OS X files (10.9 Mavericks and above).
 > More information: <https://github.com/jdberry/tag/>.

-- Add a tag to a file:
+- Add tags to a file:

 `tag --add {{tagname1,tagname2}} {{path/to/file}}`